anhtran1906/tipCalculator/README.md

 Submitted by: **Anh Tran**

-Time spent: **6** hours spent in total
+Time spent: **16** hours spent in total

 **Note** I have built this app on ios since I have a Mac.
 In order to run on Android, all you need to do is copy the index.ios.js file into index.android.js

 ## Usage

-Clone the project from git to your local repo
+- Clone the project from git to your local repo

-Go to your local repo
+- Go to your local repo

-Write steps to run your project on locally
+- Follow these steps to run your project locally

 **Install**
 ```